 Intelligent interaction in text analytics

-Use the pxRunInteraction activity provided by Pega Platform for parsing and analyzing text data (emails, tweets, posts, instant messages, and so on) through conversational user channels.
+Pega® Platform now provides the pxRunInteraction activity for parsing and analyzing text data (emails, tweets, posts, instant messages, and so on) through conversational user channels.

 You can use this activity to interact with the incoming text data, for example, if your customers contact you through the email channel, you can divide any incoming emails into segments and analyze the text only in the segments that you need, while removing unnecessary parts of the email message such as the signature or safe harbor notice.